protontypes/open-sustainable-technology/README.md

 - [Freva](https://gitlab.dkrz.de/freva/evaluation_system) - A data search and analysis platform developed by the atmospheric science community for the atmospheric science community.

 ### Atmospheric Dispersion and Transport
-- [Massive-Parallel Trajectory Calculations](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
+- [MPTRAC](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
 - [GRAL](https://github.com/GralDispersionModel/GRAL) - A Lagrangian dispersion model with reasonable demands on computational times and sensible accuracy.
 - [SNAP](https://github.com/metno/snap) - A lagrangian type atmospheric dispersion model specialized on modelling dispersion of radioactive debris.
 - [GasDispersion.jl](https://github.com/aefarrell/GasDispersion.jl) - A set of tools for atmospheric dispersion modeling of gaseous releases, such as might occur during an emergency at a chemical plant or more routinely from a stack.